 About Kerem Oktem

-Kerem Oktem is research fellow of the European Studies Centre at Oxford University, a senior associate of St.Antony's College and currently Mercator IPC Fellow at Sabanci University Istanbul.
+Kerem Oktem is an Open Society Fellow of the European Studies Centre at Oxford University, a senior associate of St.Antony's College and currently Mercator IPC Fellow at Sabanci University Istanbul.
 He is one of the co-authors of the recently published booklet, Freedom in Diversity.
 Ten Lessons for Public Policy from Britain, Canada, France, Germany and the United States (Dahrendorf Programme for the Study of Freedom, University of Oxford, 2013), and an associate of the Signals from the Majority project.
 He is also the author of Angry Nation: Turkey since 1989 (Zed Books, 2011) and co-editor (with Ayse Kadioglu and Mehmet Karli) of Another Empire?
 A Decade of Turkey's Foreign Policy Under The Justice and Development Party (Bilgi University Press, 2012).
 His website is here

 Kerem Oktem's earlier books include (co-edited with Kalypso Nicolaidis & Othon Anastasakis), In the long shadow of Europe: Greeks and Turks in the Era of Postnationalism (Brill, 2009); and (co-edited with Celia J Kerslake & Philip Robins) Turkey's Engagement with Modernity (Palgrave, 2010).
 He is the principal researcher of the British Academy-funded project on Contemporary Islam in the Balkans